 Clients judge your emails in a split-second.
-This guest article by Robert Williams will show you what they look for when they’re deciding to hire you.
+This article will show you what they look for when they’re deciding to hire you.

 When you send a bad email you’re telling a client you can’t be bothered to figure out how you’re valuable.

 You’re saying you can’t solve the problems you’re getting paid to solve.

 This makes clients have to figure it out for you.
 Sure they tell you they’ll give it some thought and get back to you.

 Your once hopeful email seeps to the bottom of their inbox.
 It turns cold, dusty, and gray.
 Weeks or months pass.
 Occasionally, the client sees it and thinks, “Oh yeah, that email.”

 Eventually it begins to chafe away at them.
 It bugs them.
 Every passing day the question looms, “what do I think?”
 Until one day they shrug and click delete.

 They exhale and never think about you again.

 This is why emails are important.

 It’s easy to spend big chunks of your day writing them.
 In fact, most of our interactions with clients happen over email.
 Yet we never think about improving this skill.